The Boulevard Mall: Sansone ownership (2013–present)

-Sansone launched his overhaul with a planned cost of $25 million.
-Restaurant construction was underway inside the mall in March 2015.
-At the time, general manager Timo Kuusela said about the mall, "Ten years ago, it was basically just packed with people all the time, and we had a lot more national tenants.
+Sansone's target clientele was middle-class Hispanics.
+Speaking of the mall's evolution, general manager Timo Kuusela said in 2015, "Ten years ago, it was basically just packed with people all the time, and we had a lot more national tenants.
 It made money with no effort.
 Today, we really have to work to meet the needs of the demographic we serve."
-Extensive exterior renovations were underway in April 2015, resulting in an Art Deco façade.
-The mall was 85-percent leased at the time, compared to 75-percent a few years earlier.
+As part of his revitalization efforts, Sansone planned to add unique tenants not typically associated with malls.
+Within three years of his purchase, tenant occupancy increased from 75 to 95 percent.

-As of September 2016, tenant occupancy was around 95 percent.
-Later that year, Las Vegas Weekly wrote that the Boulevard Mall may be the "most charming shopping center" in Las Vegas.
 In May 2018, a masked man entered the mall with a rifle, prompting an evacuation of the property.
 The man was apprehended by police, who believed the gun to be fake.